Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 Spent 40 minutes finding and fixing issues with Joy.
 Fixed question loop error and figured out exiting with a typed "end" command.

+Spent 1 hour at home continuing to test and debug.
+Rewrote the function that's used to find a question to fix another error where the game would not quit when the question bank is depleted.
+Improved host sighandling to communicate with player (to be fixed further).